All Episodes

 They turn the candidate into a winner.

-We've we've polled it.
+We've polled it.

-And virtually in politics, I'd I'd venture to say that nine out of ten of them on our side are constantly urging moderate, no labels, uh tone it down, no personal criticism of your opponent, that kind of stuff.
+And virtually in politics, I'd venture to say that nine out of ten of them on our side are constantly urging moderate, no labels, tone it down, no personal criticism of your opponent, that kind of stuff.

 It's kind of convoluted.

-That's four billion dollars gone.
+That's $4 billion gone.

 Republicans, by the way, happen to agree because they don't think there's anything in it for them to defend big oil.